Fighting The good Fight against Arthritis Symptoms

 - In a last-ditch effort you can always get a quick shot of energy that will help you get home to take a nap.

 - Soda pop and chocolate have caffeine, but a mug of black tea or coffee will give you the biggest pick-me-up.

 - You need to do things when you have the energy to do them, and when your pain is low.

 - Don't program a busy day if the arthritis seems to bother you often.

 - Listen to your body, and don't try to push it harder than it wants to go.

 Millions of People Successfully Manage Their Arthritis, and You can Too

-While your arthritis may always be a burden, applying the advice in this article can make it much easier to live with.
+Although your arthritis may always be a burden, applying the advice in this article will make it much easier to live with.
 Take the time to give these tips a try and find out what works for you.
-Once you try them, you'll be wishing you looked for advice a lot faster.
+Once you try them, you'll be wishing you looked for advice a lot quicker.